 - Don’t make your player too short or heavy: This one is a no brainer.
 If your player is too short, there is literally zero chance for you to be able to save any shots towards your goal that are not directly aiming at you or are in close proximity to you unless you can predict where each shot will go.

 Likewise, if your player is too heavy, your reaction time and movement speed will be impacted so much that you might as well have an outfield player play as a goalkeeper.

 - Don’t try to guess: As a keeper, one mistake can lead to a goal.
 It is just as simple as that.
-So, rather than guessing where your opponent will shoot, wait for them to shoot.
+So, rather than guessing where your opponent will shoot, wait for them to shoot and react quickly.
 If it’s from further out, chances are that you will catch/save the ball with ease.
-If you are in a 1v1 situation, what I would recommend you to do is press Y on Xbox One or Triangle on PS4 to bring your keeper out.
+If you are in a 1v1 situation, what I would recommend you to do is press Y on Xbox or Triangle on PlayStation to bring your keeper out.

 This will not only close down the angle but will limit your opponents shooting options, which in turn will increase your chances of making a successful save.

 - Don’t come off your goal-line too much: On Pro Clubs specifically, in the higher divisions, you will come across some really good players.
 Chances are that they know exactly what your abilities are as a goalkeeper and if you are too far out of the goal-line, they might attempt a shot from an unrealistic distance.

 Chip shots (or lobs) are also very overpowered on FIFA 21 so by coming too far from your goal you are giving the opposing team a very simple opportunity a lot of the time.

 This tip also applies to corners and 1v1s.
 If you are too far of your line, headers or tap-ins will become extremely easy.
 That said, on corners it is worthwhile to bring your goalkeeper away from his line as winning the ball from these types of set pieces is definitely easier for Pro Club goalkeepers than it is for the attacking team.